foundriesio/docs/source/reference-manual/security/device-gateway.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An X.509 certificate used by FoundriesFactory hosted :ref:`ref-cert-rotation` during a mutual TLS handshake and session setup.
-Foundries.io owns the private key (NIST P-256 by default), and you sign the certificate by the Factory Root of Trust.
+Foundries.io owns the private key (NIST P-256 by default), and you sign the certificate using the Factory Root of Trust.

 The FoundriesFactory process for rotating device certificates is based on the industry standard `RFC 7030`_ Enrollment over Secure Transport (EST).
 Your Factory may be configured to use a FoundriesFactory hosted EST service, your own EST service, or no EST service.